 The 2013 episode combined a debt ceiling crisis with a 16-day government shutdown (October 1-16).
 The TGA dropped from $88 billion to $35 billion during the standoff.
 Unlike 2011, the market reaction was muted — the SPX fell only 4% because investors had seen this movie before and expected resolution.

 The interesting signal was in high yield spreads: they barely widened (from 410 to 440 bps), signaling that credit markets were not pricing genuine default risk.
-On our framework, the score would have stayed Neutral rather than flipping to Risk-Off — a correct read, as the market V-shaped recovered immediately after the October 16 resolution.
+On our framework, the score would have stayed Neutral rather than flipping to Tight — a correct read, as the market V-shaped recovered immediately after the October 16 resolution.

 This episode demonstrated that the TGA pattern is most powerful when combined with genuine fear (like 2011 and 2023).
 When the market is merely going through the motions, TGA swings produce weaker signals.